nextstrain/augur/docs/exportv.md

 <span style="color:blue">

 TO DO:
-* **Update what's a colorby in CL to whatever we decide.**
-* Update filter behaviour and explanation
+* Check CL and config override stuff
-* Explanation of config files and how/when overrides happen with CL. _Will be easier to write when we have resolved all questions ourselves_ (needs to include default view info)
 * Decide how best to explain `--title` and `--maintainers` so that works both for CL and with snakemake _Current explanataion ok?_
 * Are we including 'advanced config' options...?